GuvvalaGanesh/Airline-Backend-System/Flights_And_Search_Service/README.md

         "dialect": "mysql"
       }
     }
     ```

-4. Once you've added your database configuration as shown above, navigate to the `src` folder in your terminal and execute the following commands to create and migrate the database:
+4. Once you've added your database configuration as shown above, navigate to the `src` folder in your terminal using below command and execute the following commands to create and migrate the database:

     ```
+    cd src
     npx sequelize db:create
     npx sequelize db:migrate
     ```

-5. Copy the `.sample.env` file to `.env`:
+5. Navigate back to Flights_And_Search_Service directory using below command and Copy the `.sample.env` file to `.env`:
     ```
+    cd ..
     cp .sample.env .env
     ```

 6. Start the application:
     ```
     npm start
     ```

 ## DB Design